Paul's Google AdWords review service

 Work out the budget you can afford each month and be prepared to back that budget for 3 months.
 Understand that you can afford to access only some of the traffic - some of the time.
 Contact someone like myself to get the best value for your budget on your existing account or new AdWords account.
 There are ways to make your dollar go further.
 And the final most important point: you should use all the click information you discover when running your campaign - and use it to optimise your website for organic search.
 Getting free traffic from appearing in a good position will cost you nothing - it is the holy grail of internet search marketing.
 Jacko can help you do this.

-Because everything I am saying here I have tested on my own business.
+Because everything I am saying here is tested in my businesses.
 I took my www.ozdoggy.com.au

 Common Question 1: